“poised for pop stardom.” – PAPER

 “Against an upbeat pop backdrop is a desperate and heartbreakingly relatable reflection” – Forbes

-Today, Swedish artist and prolific songwriter SHY Martin (real name Sara Hjellström) has released a new single titled “Slow.”
-The track is available everywhere now here + watch the behind the scenes / lyric video here.
+Today, Swedish artist and prolific songwriter SHY Martin (real name Sara Hjellström) has released a brand new single titled “can I call you back?”
+The track is available everywhere now here.

 Since the release of her December 2018 debut EP, Overthinking, which featured standout singles “Forget To Forget,” “Good Together,” and “Just A Little Longer,” SHY Martin has amassed a collective 150 million+ Spotify streams.
 Her releases have generated widespread critical love, notably with PAPER naming SHY among their ‘100 People Taking over 2019.’